Slamy/Wiki_MiSTer/Analog-Simulation.md

 1. Identify the digital and analog parts of the schematic.
 1. Implement all the digital parts
 1. Identify analog circuit with isolated behavior, i.e. 1 input, 1 output.
-1. Identify easily recognisable and implementable parts, such as low pass filters, high pass filters, (inverting) amplifiers and mixers.
+1. Identify easily recognisable and implementable parts, such as:
+   1. low pass filters
+   1. high pass filters
+   1. (inverting) amplifiers
+   1. mixers

 1. All the parts that are going to need more attention, make note of what these parts are an try to guess what they are for.
 1. Implement the mixers
 1. Implement the filters